Laura B. Whitmore

-Laura B. Whitmore (born March 11, 1965) is a music marketer, singer/songwriter, event producer, and founder of the Women's International Music Network (The WiMN).
-She currently lives in Onset, MA.
+Laura B. Whitmore (born March 11, 1965) is an American music marketer, singer/songwriter, event producer, and founder of the Women’s International Music Network (The WiMN).
+She currently lives in New York, NY.

 Early life

-Laura B. Whitmore was born in Framingham, MA.
+Whitmore was born in Framingham, Massachusetts.
 She attended Hofstra University, earning a B.S. in 1986 in Music Merchandising, where she was honored by Pi Kappa Lambda.
 In 1999 she earned her M.B.A. in Marketing also from Hofstra where she was invited to be a member of Beta Gamma Sigma.
 She also completed a certificate program at Audio Recording Technology Institute (ARTI) in New York City.